Violence, arson across Bengal as strikers try to enforce

 When police tried to control the situation, they hurled stones and crude bombs.
 The police then baton-charged the mob, lobbed teargas shells and fired rubber bullets, officials said.

 In various parts of the state, railway tracks and roads were blocked, affecting normal life.
-The protesters burnt tyres and blocked roads in various parts of the East Burdwan district, besides staging sit-in on railway tracks, affecting train services in the sector.
+The protesters burnt tyres and blocked roads in various parts of the East Burdwan district, besides staging sit-in on railway tracks, affecting train services.

-In East Midnapore district, stones were hurled at buses, following which the protesters clashed with the police, leading to several arrests, the officials said.
-Several buses were also vandalised in Cooch Behar districts by the protesters.
+In East Midnapore district, stones were hurled at buses, following which the protesters clashed with police, leading to several arrests, officials said.
+Several buses were also vandalised in Cooch Behar district by the protesters.

-The bandh supporters tried to break past barricades in Kolkata's Central Avenue area, prompting police to use force.
+The bandh supporters tried to break past barricades in Kolkata's Central Avenue area, provoking police to use force.
 Several strikers were held, they said.

-In Dum Dum and Lake Town, clashes broke out between Left supporters, who took out rallies in support of the strike, and TMC supporters who were opposing it.
-A huge police contingent was rushed to the spot to control the situation, the police said.
-The strikers also blocked railway tracks at Jadavpur, disrupting services in the important section and shut down vehicular movement on nearby roads, following which police resorted to baton charge.
-CPI(M) legislature party leader Sujan Chakraborty was detained for instigating violence, the officials said.
+In Dum Dum and Lake Town, clashes broke out between Left activists and TMC members as rallies in favour of the strike and those against it crossed paths.
+A huge police contingent was rushed to the spot to control the situation, officials said.
+Railway tracks were blocked at Jadavpur and vehicular movement was disrupted on nearby roads, following which police baton-charged strikers.
+CPI(M) legislature party leader Sujan Chakraborty was detained for allegedly instigating violence, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)